gbroxey/blog/wip.md

 This takes 7 seconds to compute $M(10^{12}) = 62366$ on my laptop, which is pretty good!

-The way we make this faster is again very similar to how we made the Lucy_Hedgehog prime counting algorithm faster in the [last post][lucyfenwick] - read it if you haven't yet!
+The way we make this faster is yet again very similar to how we made the Lucy_Hedgehog prime counting algorithm faster in the [last post][lucyfenwick] - read it if you haven't yet!

+TODO TODO REMOVE
 We're going to pick some $\sqrt{x} \leq y \leq x$ to be specified later and compute $M(v)$ for the key values $v \leq y$ by sieving, which will take $O(y)$ time.
 The rest of them will be done in the way described previously.

 How about the remaining key values $v = \lfloor x/k \rfloor > y$?
 They take